FeatureHub-AI/FeatureHub/README.md

 We invite all data scientists to contribute to this project, leveraging their expertise to create a dataset that covers a wide range of topics and applications.
 Together, we can create something remarkable that benefits the entire data science community.

-If you're interested in contributing, please check our [contributors' page].
+If you're interested in contributing, please check our [contributors' page](https://github.com/FeatureHub-AI/Datascopum/blob/main/CONTRIBUTORS.md).
 We look forward to working with you to create a dataset that serves as the foundation for countless research projects and innovations.

 We want you to have fun and enjoy being part of our community.
 It is a great opportunity for collaboration, learning, and growth.
 So don't hesitate to contribute!